RackTables/racktables/README.md

 ### Upgrading to 0.20.1

-The 0.20.0 release includes bug which breaks IP networks' capacity displaying on 32-bit architecture machines.
+The 0.20.0 release includes a bug that breaks IP networks' capacity displaying on 32-bit architecture machines.
 To fix this, this release makes use of PHP's BC Math module.
 It is a new reqiurement.
 Most PHP distributions have this module already enabled, but if yours does not - you need yo recompile PHP.